Imaging-AI-for-Health-virtual-lab/harmonizer/README.md

         Contains the covariates that present a nonlinear effects on the MRI-derived features.
 For example, age presents a nonlinear relationship with most of the brain MRI-derived features. smooth_term_bounds : tuple, default = (None, None) Controls the boundary knots for nonlinear estimation.
-You should specify boundaries that contain the limits of the entire dataset, including the test data
+You should specify boundaries that contain the limits of the entire dataset, including the test data covar_cat : list, default = None
+        Labels to constrain permutation within groups, i.e. y values are permuted among samples with the same group identifier.
+When not specified, y values are permuted among all samples (details in scikit-learn permutation_test_score page).

     Output
     --------